TriplyDB/Documentation/docs/triply-db/index.md

 ![Select organization](selectOrganization.png)

-After the destination is set you would be redirected to the SPARQL query new page.
-The SPARQL query could be copied from an account to an organization and vice versa.
+After setting the destination, you will be redirected to the SPARQL query new page.
+The SPARQL query can be copied from an account to an organization and vice versa.
 ## ElasticSearch

 When a dataset has a running ElasticSearch service, textual searches